JolifantoBambla/vk/README.md

 Due to how foreign structs with `pNext` members are translated from foreign memory, a translated `vk:base-out-structure` will always have a foreign pointer or `nil` bound to its `next`-slot.
 This should not be a problem however, since there is almost no use for instances of `vk:base-out-structure` aside from determining the actual type of the instance by reading its `s-type`-slot.

-### VkShaderModule
+### VkShaderModuleCreateInfo
-The `VkShaderModule` struct has a member called `codeSize` which is the number of bytes in its `code` member.
+The `VkShaderModuleCreateInfo` struct has a member called `codeSize` which is the number of bytes in its `code` member.
-You might be tempted to read your shaders byte by byte, but `VkShaderModule` actually expects an array of `uint32_t`.
+You might be tempted to read your shaders byte by byte, but `VkShaderModuleCreateInfo` actually expects an array of `uint32_t`.
 As with other `*Count`-members in the Vulkan API, `vk` determines the value to set for `codeSize` automatically.
 For this to work properly, the `code` slot of a `vk:shader-module` also needs to be a sequence of 32-bit integers.

 `vk-utils:read-shader-source` exists exactly for this purpose: it reads a SPIR-V binary and spits out a vector of 32-bit integers.

+Another option is to use the package [shaderc](https://github.com/JolifantoBambla/shadercl) to compile shaders into a vector of 32-bit integers directly from your REPL.

 ### No specializing on handles
 Since handles are represented either by CFFI pointers or by integers, it's not possible to specialize methods on handle types.